Sherwin Williams High Reflective White: a TRUE white paint colour?

 Like with every paint colour, I highly recommend using SAMPLIZE.
 Samplize is a peel & stick paint sample that you can easily move around your room for over HALF THE COST of traditional sample pots – and they deliver right to your front door!

 Just be careful when sampling.
-The undertones in white paint colours can be OVEREXPOSED if you compare them to the white of paper or poster board.
+The undertones in white paint colours can be OVEREXPOSED if you compare them to the white paper or poster board.
 The best way to pick a white paint colour is to compare it to OTHER white paint colours that are similar.

 Learn all about Samplize HERE